iamronsuez/iamronsuez.github.io/README.md

 **Founder & CTO** at [Nimbu](https://www.nimbu.cl/)

-As the founder and CTO of Nimbu, I'm leading the technical vision and development of our platform.
-Nimbu is focused on delivering innovative solutions in the Chilean market, leveraging modern technologies to create impactful products.
+As the founder and CTO of Nimbu, I'm leading the development of a comprehensive property and rental management platform designed for the Chilean real estate market.
+Nimbu centralizes properties, rental contracts, and payments in one place, offering automated rent collection with 0% delinquency, real-time ROI calculations, and intelligent notifications for critical events.

+The platform serves property owners and administrators, handling up to 100 properties with features including multi-property contract management, legal compliance tracking, and configurable notifications for all stakeholders.
+Our mission is to eliminate rental management errors and automate complex administrative tasks through technology.

 ### Punto Transfer